- Search The Registry

 *Joseph Wilcots was born on this date in 1939.
 He was a Black Cinematographer.

 From Des Moines, Iowa, Joseph Morrow Wilcots was the son of Henry Nathaniel Wilcots, a janitor at the Des Moines Register newspaper.
-As a child Joseph’s father resolved a worker strike at the newspaper and became their business manager.
-His mother, May Wilcots, how was an at home mother from Chicago and was a Registered Nurse.
+As a child, Joseph’s father resolved a worker strike at the newspaper and became their business manager.
+His mother, May Wilcots, was an at-home mother from Chicago and a Registered Nurse.

-From a family of fifteen children, the first incident to inspire his career in film occurred when he found a roll of film coming home from school at the age of six.
+From a family of fifteen children, the first incident to inspire his career in the film occurred when he found a roll of film coming home from school at the age of six.
 He attempted to process it with warm water.
-It did not process and after tears with his mother she took him to the library to learn the film developing process.
+It did not process; after tears with his mother, she took him to the library to learn the film development process.
 After a four-year stint in the Navy as a photographer, Wilcots worked four and a half years at Westheimer Co., a Hollywood optical house for which he was involved in providing visual effects for "Star Trek" and other TV series and commercials.

 Wilcots was highly praised for his cinematography and his sensitivity to those he worked with.
-In 1966, became the first Black to join Hollywood's camera operator’s union the International Cinematographers Guild.
-For 15 years, he also worked in various capacities on Michael Jackson's music videos, tours and other projects including Producing Michael Jackson's "Dangerous" Tour.
-As a director of photography, he achieved his greatest acclaim for "Roots," the 1977 ratings phenomenon based on Alex Haley’s bestselling epic family saga.
+In 1966, he became the first Black to join Hollywood's camera operator’s union, the International Cinematographers Guild.
+For 15 years, he also worked on Michael Jackson's music videos, tours, and other projects, including Producing Michael Jackson's "Dangerous" Tour.
+As a director of photography, he achieved his greatest acclaim for "Roots," the 1977 rating phenomenon based on Alex Haley’s bestselling epic family saga.

 Among Wilcots' other credits as a cinematographer are " Bill Cosby: Himself," "Where the Red Fern Grows: Part 2" and the TV series "Matlock," "Palmerstown, U.S.A." and "Brewster Place."
-Joseph Wilcots died on December 30, 2009 in Lancaster, California from complications from stroke.
-His wife Annette; his son, Joseph Wilcots II; his daughter, London Morrow Wilcots; his sisters, Loretta Hall, Virgie Monroe and Lois Newcomb; and his brothers, Michael and Henry Wilcots, survive him.
+Joseph Wilcots died on December 30, 2009, in Lancaster, California, from complications from a stroke.
+His wife, Annette; his son, Joseph Wilcots II; his daughter, London Morrow Wilcots; his sisters, Loretta Hall, Virgie Monroe, and Lois Newcomb; and his brothers, Michael and Henry Wilcots, survive him.